ooddb/ooddb.github.io/index.md

 The OODDB (OOD Detection Benchmark) is a comprehensive benchmark suite designed to evaluate machine learning models performing
 **Out-Of-Distribution Detection**, with a specific focus on its *semantic* aspect (a.k.a. *Semantic Novelty Detection*).
-In this task, a model has access to a set of labeled samples (*support set*) that represents the *known* categories and it has to identify the test samples as either *known* (i.e., belonging to those same classes) or *unknown* (i.e., belogning to other unseen ones).
+In this task, a model has access to a set of labeled samples (*support set*) that represents the *known* categories and it has to identify the test samples as either *known* (i.e., belonging to those same classes) or *unknown* (i.e., belonging to other unseen ones).

 The benchmark includes datasets depicting different kind of subjects (generic objects, textures, scenes, aerial views), with multiple levels of granularity and across different visual domains.\
 In particular, it's designed to test the models both in a **_cross-domain_** and **_intra-domain_** scenario (i.e., with or without a visual domain shift between the support and test distributions), aiming at